-Risk appetite is the amount of risk that is acceptable to the Board and its shareholders for the Company to take in pursuit of its business strategy.
+Risk appetite is the amount of risk that is acceptable to the Board and its shareholders for the Company to take in pursuit of its business objectives.

 Setting a risk appetite enables the Company to optimise the required investment in risk taking and accept calculated risks within an appropriate level of authority.
+Where a risk exceeds its appetite level, the Company will consider reducing the likelihood and / or consequence of the risk to bring the risk back to within appetite through mitigation actions.
+However, in cases where a risk cannot be mitigated immediately, the Company may make an informed decision to choose another form of risk treatment, for example to accept the risk until budget and / or resources become available to mitigate.
 The Company's risk appetite statements are approved by the Board and communicated throughout the Company.